rachfop/runpod-docs/docs/serverless/workers/handlers/overview.md

 hidden: false
 ---

 The Handler Function is responsible for processing submitted inputs and generating the resulting output.
-When developing your Handler, you can do so locally on your PC or remotely on a RunPod GPU instance.
+When developing your Handler Function, you can do so locally on your PC or remotely on a RunPod GPU instance.

 Example Handler Functions can be found within the [repos of our runpod-workers](https://github.com/orgs/runpod-workers/repositories).